Graduate Education

 Research.
 ITCN trainees are expected to fulfill all laboratory rotation requirements from their home program, which may include a combination of labs that are and are not affiliated with the ITCN.
 We expect trainees to ultimately join a dissertation laboratory affiliated with the ITCN (i.e., CNI laboratories) but will provide exceptions or add the laboratory to the ITCN as needed.

 Other Activities.
-ITCN trainees are expected to participate in the weekly trainee-led CNI+/- Journal Club and attend weekly CNI seminars (listed here).
-There will also be opportunities to not just participate in but also organize other CNI-sponsored workshops and activities determined on an annual basis.
+ITCN trainees are expected to participate in the weekly trainee-led CNI+/- Journal Club and attend biweekly CNI seminars (listed here).
+There are additional CNI-sponsored workshops and activities determined on an annual basis, such as supervised participation in Neuromatch academy or direct workshops.